Home Product Download News Faq Forums About

 Can Adaptive Modeler be integrated into MetaTrader4?

 No, this is not possible.
-However, it is possible to import .CSV quote files from MetaTrader4 into Adaptive Modeler.
+However, it is possible to import .CSV quote files exported by MetaTrader4 into Adaptive Modeler.

-Is there an API or DLL so that programmers can use this technology in their own programs?
+Is there an API or DLL to use this technology in my own programs?

 No, this is not provided.